DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 - Description: Enables or disables the system, effectively starting or stopping the robot.
 If enabled, the system will start publishing [thrust allocation vectors](#thrust-allocation-vector) to the `/controls/thruster_allocs` topic.
 If disabled, the system will stop publishing thrust allocation vectors.
 - Request:
     - `bool data`
-        - `true`: Enable the system
+        - `true`: Enable the system.
-        - `false`: Disable the system
+        - `false`: Disable the system.
 - Response:
     - `bool success`
-        - `true`: The system was successfully enabled or disabled
+        - `true`: The system was successfully enabled or disabled.
-        - `false`: The system was not successfully enabled or disabled
+        - `false`: The system was not successfully enabled or disabled.
     - `string message`
-        - A human-readable message indicating the success or failure of the request
+        - A human-readable message indicating the success or failure of the request.

 #### `/controls/set_control_types`
 - Type: `custom_msgs/SetControlTypes`
-- Description: Sets the [control types](#control-types) for each axis.
+- Description: Sets the [control types](#control-types) for each [axis](#axis).
+By default, `DESIRED_POSITION` is used for all axes.
 - Request:
     - `custom_msgs/ControlTypes control_types`
-        - The new [control types](#control-types) for each axis
+        - The new [control types](#control-types) for each axis.
 - Response:
     - `bool success`
-        - `true`: The control types were successfully set
+        - `true`: The control types were successfully set.
-        - `false`: The control types were not successfully set
+        - `false`: The control types were not successfully set.
     - `string message`
-        - A human-readable message indicating the success or failure of the request
+        - A human-readable message indicating the success or failure of the request.

 #### `/controls/set_pid_gains`
 - Type: `custom_msgs/SetPIDGains`